tarowatanabe/cicada/README.rst

 Compile
 ```````
 Get the source code from `cicada <...>`_ by git and simply follow the
 GNU standard pipiline.
-For details, see BUILD.rst.
+For details, see `BUILD.rst`.

 ::